 This artificial example shows that distance and displacement have the same size only when we consider small intervals.
 Since the displacement is measured along the shortest path between two points, its magnitude is always less than or equal to the distance.

 What would be a good symbol for distance?
 Hmm, I don't know.
 How about d?
 Well, that's a fine symbol for us Anglophones, but what about the rest of the planet?
 (Actually, distance in French is spelled the same as it is in English, but pronounced differently, so there may be a reason to choose d after all.)
-In the current era, English is the dominant language of science, which means that many of our symbols are based on the English words used to describe the associated concept.
+In the current era, English is the dominant language of science, which means that many of our symbols are based on English words used to describe the associated concept.
 Distance does not fall into this category.
 Still, if you want to use d to represent distance, how could I stop you?

 All right then, how about x?
 Distance is a simple concept and x is a simple variable.
 Why not pair them up?
 Many textbooks do this, but this one will not.
-The variable x should be reserved for one-dimensional motion along a defined x-axis (or the x-component of a more complex motion).
+The variable x should be reserved for one-dimensional motion along a defined x-axis or the x-component of a more complex motion.
 Still, if you want to use x to represent distance, how could I stop you?

 OK, that was actually Italian.
-Galileo wrote to the people of the Mediterranean boot in his regional dialect, but the rest of Europe would have most likely read a Latin translation.
+Galileo wrote to the people of the Mediterranean boot in his regional dialect, but the rest of Europe would most likely have read a Latin translation.

 Multiples (like km for road distances) and divisions (like cm for paper sizes) are also commonly used in science.